AndrewBakerATL/DeltaBot/README.md

 | **Relase**     | Advanced Function and Bug Free | Self-Hosted & Cloud Hosted |

 ### Add To Discord | [>](https://discordapp.com/oauth2/authorize?client_id=481923206848970803&scope=bot&permissions=8/)
-The Link to actually add the Cloud-Hosted version to your Discord Server
+The link to actually add the Cloud-Hosted version to your Discord Server